msghaleb/AzureMonitorHackathon/deployment/README.md

 az group create --location westeurope --resource-group azuremon-mogas-rg
  ```
 > **Tip:** feel free to change the rg name and location as needed
-- Open the `main.parameters.json` file in VS Code and modify the `envPrefixName` parameter value with your own unique 5 characters you used above
+- Open the `main.parameters.json` file in VS Code and modify the `envPrefixName` parameter value with your own unique 5 characters [yourPrefix] you used above
 - By default you will be asked for a password during the deployment, this will be used for all VMs and the SQL DB.
 However, to ensure you don't have a typo, we recommend to add it to the `main.parameters.json` file (see the comments in the file).
 - Now you can kick-off the initial deployment by running:
 ```
 az deployment group create `
 	--name firstbicep `
-	-g azuremon-mogas-rg `
+	-g azuremon-[yourPrefix]-rg `
 	-f main.bicep `
 	-p main.parameters.json
 ```